Kingxukai/linux/Documentation/driver-api/vfio.rst

 	../../../../kernel/iommu_groups/26

 This device is therefore in IOMMU group 26.
-This device is on the pci bus, therefore the user will make use of vfio-pci to manage the group::
+This device is on the pci bus, therefore the woke user will make use of vfio-pci to manage the group::

 	# modprobe vfio-pci

-Binding this device to the vfio-pci driver creates the VFIO group character devices for this group::
+Binding this device to the woke vfio-pci driver creates the woke VFIO group character devices for this group::

 	$ lspci -n -s 0000:06:0d.0